 12. You create rules

 There should not be rules in relationships that dictate how one partner or the other should live his or her life, or how the household should be run.
-For example, it is abusive to tell your partner what kind of music they can listen to or the places they can and cannot go without you.
+For example, it is abusive to tell your partner what places they can and cannot go without you.
 One partner is not the boss or dictator in the relationship.

 13. You engage in ‘gaslighting’